Clearing is part of the UCAS application process helping students who have not yet secured a university place to find and apply for a course.

-So difficult question: Do you think applying through the Clearing route has held you back in anyway in the long run?
+Do you think applying through the Clearing route has held you back in any way in the long run?

 I think applying through the Clearing route has done the opposite of holding me back.
 I’ve discovered so much about myself that I don’t think I would have if I’d stuck with my original choices.
 I feel like by applying through Clearing, I realised there is always an alternative, there’s always a way to get to where you want as long as you’re determined to try.